aws-samples/aws-datadog-controltower/cribl/README.md

 # Use AWS Control Tower with Cribl for Multi account AWS Cloud Monitoring and Analytics

-* AWS Control Tower Lifecyle Integration with Cribl - Allow new or updated AWS accounts in an AWS Control Tower based AWS Organization to be managed automatically by Cribl
+* AWS Control Tower Lifecyle Integration with Cribl - Allow new or updated AWS accounts in an AWS Control Tower based AWS Organization to automatically deploy a Cribl Logstream stack.